jcain/EntityFramework.UserTypes/README.md

 * Column level encryption
 * Persist enums as strings
 * Persist complex types as JSON/XML
-* Persist lists as a delimited string
+* Persist lists as delimited strings

 # Model Classes
 Your model classes must contain backing properties for each user type property.
 Unfortunately, this is just a limitation of